Frenotomy (Release of Tongue Tie)

 What do I need to do after the procedure?

-If you look under the tongue, you will see a diamond shaped opening where the tongue tie was cut.
-This is the area where you should do the massage.
 The massage is done by touching the tips of your index fingers together, and pushing firmly on the diamond area.
-You then lift the tongue by pushing your fingers up toward the roof of the mouth.
-It’s important to keep your fingertips together so that you stretch the area (don’t let them slip to the sides).
-The upper photo shows the diamond drawn onto the image.
-It also shows the finger tips slightly apart for clarity, but remember to keep your fingertips touching when you are doing the massage.
+You then lift the tongue by pushing your fingers up toward the roof of the mouth while holding pressure.
+It’s important to keep your fingertips together (picture #2), so that you stretch the area (don’t let them slip to the sides).
+You won’t injure the baby by doing this, but they may be fussy.
+Don’t be afraid to apply some pressure to get a good stretch.
+If your index fingers are too big, you can use your pinkies or even one finger, as long as you stay in the midline, over the cut area.

 You can also help your baby improve their sucking by having them do exercises during this healing period.
 Place your finger in their mouth and let them suck on it.
 Then slowly pull it out, letting them pull against you (like a tug of war game!).
 This strengthens the tongue and lips, and will improve feeding in general.